Every year on or near the first day of spring I host an Ostara celebration to welcome this long-awaited season of Spring.

 What Ostara Foods Should Be Included?

-Typical Ostara celebration foods include eggs, honey, sprouted greens, baked goods, and asparagus.
+Typical Ostara celebration foods include eggs, honey, sprouted greens, hot cross buns, and asparagus.

 I’ve gotten creative with our Ostara celebration foods and like to experiment with using colors, flavors, and herbs.

-I also like to make Lavender and Lemon Shortbread, deviled eggs, herbed focaccia, quiche or egg frittata with asparagus, etc… I love to cook so this is fun for me, but I recognize that not everyone is a cook.
+Additionally, I typically make Lavender and Lemon Shortbread (another personal favorite), deviled eggs, herbed focaccia, quiche, or egg frittata with asparagus, etc… I love to cook so this is fun for me, but I recognize that not everyone is a cook.

 You can plan a great Ostara celebration easily with store-bought or easily prepared foods.
 The important thing is to remain mindful of why you’re preparing Ostara foods in the first place.
 It’s to reconnect with nature and our place in the natural world, something we seem to have lost in this modern age.